ibm-cloud-docs/log-analysis/agent/logdna_agent.md

 To get details about the logging agent images, see [Getting information about logging agent images](/docs/log-analysis?topic=log-analysis-log_analysis_agent_image).

+### Resource Limits for agents deployed on Kubernetes
+{: #kube_resource_limits}

+The agent is deployed as a Kubernetes DaemonSet, creating one pod for each node selected.
+The agent collects logs of all the pods in the node.
+The resource requirements of the agent are in direct relation to the amount of pods for each node, and the amount of logs produce for each pod.

+The agent requires at least 128 MB and no more than 512 MB of memory.
+It requires at least twenty millicpu (20m).

+Different features can also increase resource utilization.
+When line exclusion, inclusion or redaction rules are specified, you can expect additional CPU consumption for each line and regex rule defined.
+When Kubernetes event logging is enabled (disabled by default), additional CPU usage will occur on the oldest agent pod.

+Placing traffic shaping or CPU limits on the agent is not recommended to ensure data can be sent to our log ingestion service.

 ### Understanding image tags
 {: #log_analysis_agent_image_kube_tags}